PeiyiXiong/HW4/README.md

     }
 This design choice:

-There is no longer a need for many different places in the codebase to refer to ScoreManager (for example, PlayerController never needs a [SerializeField] ScoreManager scoreManager field).
+This avoids having multiple scripts reference ScoreManager directly (for example, PlayerController never needs a [SerializeField] ScoreManager scoreManager field).

 Ensures that the View layer stays the same and doesn't change when scenes are loaded (via DontDestroyOnLoad).